davepar/plv8ts/README.md

 To use the `lint` and `fix` commands, copy the other files from the [example directory on Github](https://github.com/Davepar/plv8ts/tree/main/example).

-*Note:* You may be tempted to put this code into an existing project, but the settings inside the example tsconfig.json are necessary to build the code correctly.
-See the [readme](https://github.com/Davepar/plv8ts#tech-details) for the project for more details.
+**Note:** You may be tempted to put the example code into an existing project, but the settings inside the example tsconfig.json are necessary to build the code correctly.
+See [below](#tech-details) for more details.

 ## Writing functions